Planning Your Park

 Balancing Preservation with Accessbility

-Urban parks are most often combinations of green natural spaces and built up, accessible areas for recreation.
-There are benefits to both aspects, but there can be a challenge balancing the needs of conservation of natural spaces, and intensive human use of the same spaces.
+Urban parks are most often combinations of natural, undeveloped areas and developed areas for recreation, education, active transportation, and gathering.
+There are benefits to both aspects, but there can be a challenge balancing the need to conserve natural spaces, and to accommodate intensive human use of the same spaces.

 Studies have shown the benefits of interacting with nature, even for short periods of time, can reduce depression.
 The benefits of a thriving tree canopy and green-ness in communities means that urban parks contribute to the overall health and wellbeing of citizens.